kingsdigitallab/alice-thornton/frontend/posts/news/2023-10-27-open-history-society-talk.md

   - lectures
 ---

-Cordelia Beattie (PI) will give a lecture, *Alice Thornton (1626-1707) and her Rediscovered Manuscripts*, to the Open History Society at 19:30 on Friday November 17th 2023.
+Cordelia Beattie (PI) will give a lecture, *Alice Thornton (1626-1707) and her Rediscovered Manuscripts*, at the Open History Society at 19:30 on Friday November 17th 2023.

 Please come along to find out: